sporniket/spring-test-dbunit/README.md

 The dataset parameter should therefore point to that folder, not to individual files.

+### Overriding the dataset loader

+Although the dataset loader is usually defined on the `DbUnitConfiguration` annotation, it is possible to override it on the following annotations:

+* `DatabaseSetup`
+* `DatabaseTearDown`
+* `ExpectedDatabase`

 ## Custom DBUnit Database Operations

 In some situations you may need to use custom DBUnit DatabaseOperation classes.
 For example, DBUnit includes `org.dbunit.ext.mssql.InsertIdentityOperation` for use with Microsoft SQL Server.
 The `DatabaseOperationLookup` interface can be used to create your own lookup strategy if you need support custom operations.
 A `MicrosoftSqlDatabaseOperationLookup` class is provided to support the aforementioned MSSQL operations.